 On Sept.
 10, the Georgia Board of Regents approved a 4% budget cut for the University System of Georgia for the current fiscal year with plans to make additional cuts the following fiscal year.
-USG officials said the cuts will not affect classroom teaching but will include farm and marine research.
+USG officials said the cuts will not affect classroom teaching but will include farm and marine research, among other programs

 Though I am happy the cuts will not affect classes, I believe they are still unnecessary and will hurt valuable campus pursuits.